aless-mendoza/csc215/notes/altairManualPart3notes.md

 ---

 ## $${\color{blue}Memory \space Addressing}$$
-- **Direct Addressing:** The instruction supplies the supplies the specified memory address in the form of two bytes immediately after the actual instruction byte
+- **Direct Addressing:** The instruction supplies the supplies the specifiedrmemory address in the form of two bytes immediately after actual instruction byte <br>
 - **Register Pair Addressing:** The contents of a register pair can contain a memory address. **H** (high) contains the most sig.
 8 bits. **L** (low) contains the least sig.
 8 bits.
-Two instructions (STAX and LDAX) permit the **B and C** or **D and E** register pairs to contain memory addresses.
+Two instructions (STAX and LDAX) permit the **B and C** or **D and E** register pairs to contain memory addresses. <br>
 - **Stack Pointer Addressing:** **PUSH**ing data onto the stack causes two bytes of data to be stored in a special block of memory reserved by the programmer called the stack. **POP**ing data from the stack causes this data to be retrieved.
-For now it is important to know that **the programmer must reserve the stack location in memory by loading a memory address into the Stack Pointer.**
+For now it is important to know that **the programmer must reserve the stack location in memory by loading a memory address into the Stack Pointer.** <br>
 - **Immediate Addressing:** contain data which is loaded into memory during program loading.
 Since the data is loaded along with the program in a sequential fashion, it is stored in the block of memory reserved for programming by the operator.
-There is no need to make any changes to the memory map when loading immediate data.
+There is no need to make any changes to the memory map when loading immediate data. <br>
 - **Stack Addressing of Subroutines:** When a subroutine is **CALL**ed by a program, the address of the next instruction is automatically saved by being **PUSH**ed onto the stack.
 When the subroutine has been run, a **RETURN** instruction **POP**s the address from the stack and the main prgram continues running

 ---

 ## $${\color{blue}Operating Hints}$$
+- **Proofreading Programs**
+    - This is done by returning to the first address in memory at which the program begins (actuate RESET if the program begins at memory location 0; otherwise, set the address on the ADDRESS switches and actuate EXAMINE), Check the DATA LEDs to make sure the first program step has been correctly entered.
+Then actuate EXAMINE NEXT and check the second step against the DATA LEDs.
+    - If an error is found, simply reenter the correct bit pattern on the DATA switches, actuate DEPOSIT, and continue proofreading by means of the EXAMINE NEXT switch.<br>
+- **Using NOPs**
+    - "No Operation"
+    - by scattering NOP instructions throughout a complicated program, considerable time can be saved if a program error requiring the addition of a new step or steps is found.
+The new instruction or data is simply entered into the program in place of the NOP instruction during the program proofreading<br>
+- **Debugging Programs**
+    - Debugging can be enhanced by use of the SINGLE STEP switch.
+This switch steps the computer through the program in machine cycles rather than complete program steps and permits you to observe the condition of the eight STATUS LEDs.
+This procedure will permit you to detect illegal entries, improper program organization, and other programming errors.

 ---